top of page

 Also Revelation 7:13-15 “Then one of the elders answered, saying to me, ‘These who are clothed in the white robes, who are they, and where have they come from?’
 I said to him, ‘My lord, you know.’
 And he said to me, ‘These are the ones who come out of the great tribulation, and they have washed their robes and made them white in the blood of the Lamb.
 For this reason, they are before the throne of God; and they serve Him day and night in His temple; and He who sits on the throne will spread His tabernacle over them.’”

-The real crux of the issue is that we do not study our bibles nearly enough.
+The real crux of the issue is that we do not read and follow our bibles nearly enough.
+And worse, we do not seek the guidance of the Holy Spirit.
+We have stuffed Him so deep into our box of things we misunderstand that He no longer has any real meaning to us, or power to help.
 Have we lost our hunger and thirst?
-We tell ourselves, “we just don’t have the time, so we will let our teachers guide us.”
+I think maybe.
+We tell ourselves, “Life is too busy.
+We just don’t have the time, so we will let our teachers guide us.”
 But that is a very bad idea.
-That is how cults are formed!
-The truth of God is in Scripture to be consumed by His followers (those that love Him).
-We cannot afford a day not buried in His word!
-I call for a return to the basics of reading and obedience to the Holy Scriptures.
+That is how cults are formed.

 Recent Posts